dumbleporte/scratch-extensions/README.md

-﻿# scratch-extensions

-## Savaka's extensions for ScratchX
+# Savaka's extensions for ScratchX

-Links:
+If you find any bugs or have ideas go [add issues](https://github.com/savaka2/scratch-extensions/issues).
+If you want to contact me about this for some other reasons go to [my Scratch profile](https://scratch.mit.edu/users/savaka/).

+## Links

 * ScratchX – Click to open the extension in ScratchX
 * Doc – Click for instructions for how to use the extension's blocks
 * Demo - Click to open the extension's demonstration sample project in ScratchX